junxit/us-congress-code/title-07/chapter-1/sec-15b.md

 ### Amendments

+2015—Subsec. (c)(1).
+Pub.
+L. 114–36 inserted a dash after “except that”, designated “any cotton futures contract that, by its terms, is settled in cash is excluded from the coverage of this paragraph and section.” as subpar.
+(A), and added subpar.
+(B).
 2000—Subsec. (d)(2).
 Pub.
 L. 106–472 inserted at end “A person complying with the preceding sentence shall not be liable for any loss or damage arising or resulting from such compliance.”
 1991—Subsec. (c)(1).
 Pub.
 L. 102–237 inserted before period at end “, except that any cotton futures contract that, by its terms, is settled in cash is excluded from the coverage of this paragraph and section”.
 1981—Subsec. (f)(1)(G).
 Pub.
 L. 97–35 inserted provisions relating to crediting to account referred to in section 55 of this title and provisions respecting cotton samples submitted or used becoming the property of the United States.

+### Effective Date of 2015 Amendment

+Pub.
+L. 114–36, § 1(b), July 20, 2015, 129 Stat.
+435, provided that: “The amendments made by subsection (a) [amending this section] shall apply with respect to cotton futures contracts entered into on or after the date of the enactment of this Act [July 20, 2015].”

 ### Effective Date of 1981 Amendment